 We respond to queries within one to two weeks , all other submissions within two to four weeks.
 Please give us four weeks before contacting us regarding your submission, but then feel free to remind us if you haven’t heard anything.

-Your piece will probably need at least minor revisions, so the second column indicates the latest that the final will need to be ready.
-If possible, we will give you suggestions; at a minimum, we’ll make changes and then ask for your approval, which we’ll need by that “
+Your piece will probably need at least minor revisions.
+If possible, we will give you suggestions; at a minimum, we’ll make changes and then ask for your approval.

 Going beyond the above, a nonfiction article on a saint, feast day, or historical figure or event is always a good idea, but please submit according to the above schedule, so that your piece could appear near subject’s feast day, birthday, day of death, or historical date.